MartiniDry/Mazette/README.md

 ## Implemented generation algorithms

-All those algorithms are based on the [excellent site from Jamis Buck](http://weblog.jamisbuck.org/2011/2/7/maze-generation-algorithm-recap), doing a very complete state-of-the-art of the mathematical problem, except for the last two algorithms.
-The former goes around in my head since 2019 (some little ideas went in my head in 2009 when I began studying mazes but I began working seriously on it in 2020) and the latter came to my head in 2021 while studying line rasterization.
+All these algorithms except the last two, are based on the [excellent site from Jamis Buck](http://weblog.jamisbuck.org/2011/2/7/maze-generation-algorithm-recap), doing a very complete state-of-the-art of the mathematical problem.
+The personal algorithm #1 goes around in my head since 2019 (some little ideas went in my head in 2009 when I began studying mazes but I began working seriously on it in 2020).
+The #2 popped into my head in 2021 while studying line rasterization.

 - [X] Kruskal (basic algorithm + alternative version with array sort)
 - [X] Recursive backtracking